 Common Health Problems

-For the most part, the Yorkie-Pom is a healthy breed.
+No doggo out there is exempt from some potential health issue, be they simple or serious.
+For the most part, however, the Yorkie-Pom is a healthy breed.
 In many cases, crossbred dogs are less likely to develop congenital conditions than purebred dogs simply because the gene pool is much larger.
 That is not to say that the Yorkie-Pom isn’t prone to developing certain health conditions.
 All breeds have the potential to be affected by a number of different diseases.
 Some of the conditions most likely to affect this hybrid breed include eye problems, dental problems, epilepsy, liver disease, respiratory infections, and kidney problems.
 It’s nothing to be too worried about, but it’s also worth maintaining regular check ups with your vet as your pup gets older to monitor things and avoid any unpleasant surprises.

 The average lifespan of the Yorkie-Pom is between 12 and 15 years.
 For such a small doggo, this is quite the lifespan!
 Fifteen years is considered the average maximum for most dog breeds, and Yorkie-Pom fits right into that category.
 Of course, the combination of a long lifespan and their wonderful characteristics makes them great companion dogs and true four-legged friends to any family.
 Fifteen years is no small number: your Yorkie-Pom can remain a loyal and good friend for a good part of your own life.